Quozul/lovcon/readme.md

 # Lovcon
 Lovcon is a fully-featured in-game console which you can use and edit it as your desires.
-You can find the full documentation on the [wiki](https://github.com/Quozul/lovcon/wiki).
+You can find the full documentation on the [📖 wiki](https://github.com/Quozul/lovcon/wiki).
-The console comes with some images and cursor, as for the cursors, you can disable them in the [config file](https://github.com/Quozul/lovcon/wiki/Config-file).
+The console comes with some images and cursor, as for the cursors, you can disable them in the [📖 config file](https://github.com/Quozul/lovcon/wiki/Config-file).
+You can find an exemple on the [💾 releases page](https://github.com/Quozul/lovcon/releases).

-**Please note that the console is very resource heavy when opened, weak systems may lag with it!**
+⚠️ **Please note that the console can be very resource heavy when opened, weak systems may lag with it!**

 <img src="https://i.imgur.com/1VMfoM2.png" title="Lovcon" alt="Lovcon image"/>